MaartenvNistelrooij/tudat-space/docs/source/_src_getting_started/_src_examples/cdl_examples/mga_dsm_optimization.rst

 ===========================================================
 The ``departure_date`` is to be specified in J2000 (Julian days since 1 January 2000, 12:00 UTC). ``departure_date_margin``
 indicates the time added and subtracted from the nominal departure date to define the departure time boundaries for the optimization.
-In the above example this means that that the departure will occur within half a year before and half a year after the nominal date.
+In the above example this means that the departure will occur within half a year before and half a year after the nominal date.

 1.4.
 Semi-major axes and eccentricities (optional)